900 University Boulevard North

 TB is spread from person to person through the air.
 The bacteria are passed into the air when a person with TB disease coughs or sneezes.
 People can breathe in these bacteria and become infected.

 How do I know if I have it?

 Symptoms of TB disease: cough, night sweats, and weight loss usually lasting longer than 2-3 weeks.
 Some individuals with active disease will have minimal or no symptoms.

-Tuberculin skin testing: a small amount of test solution is injected into the skin.
+Tuberculin skin testing or TST: a small amount of test solution is injected into the skin to determine exposure.
 This skin test site is checked between 48-72 hours later for a positive reaction known as "induration.”
 The induration is measured to determine if it is a positive or negative test.

 Chest X-ray: is used to check for active disease in the lungs.

 Sputum collection: a sample of secretions produced by a cough can be sent to the laboratory for analysis.

 They told me I was infected but I do not have the disease.
 What is the difference?